2022 COVID-19 protests in China: Censorship and resistance

-On Twitter, where authorities lacked the ability to censor protest imagery for those who had circumvented the Great Firewall, Chinese-language hashtags for cities with active demonstrations became flooded with spam from both new and long-dormant accounts suspected to be Chinese government-run.
+Internet censors censored the images and videos circulating on Chinese social media, but then they began circulating on Twitter, which has long been blocked by the Great Firewall in China.
+Many people from within China resorted to privately sending videos of protests to an overseas Twitter account named Teacher Li Is Not Your Teacher, who then posts these videos for the Western public to see.
+Li's following on Twitter soon quadrupled to 800,000, which included journalists and activists, and some of his videos were broadcast on television.

+On Twitter, Chinese-language hashtags for cities with active demonstrations were reportedly flooded with spam from accounts suspected to be Chinese government-run.
+A similar phenomenon is observed in Chinese social media, where government work units employed a technique called "comment flooding".
+As the Ili (Yili) Kazakh Autonomous Prefecture in Xinjiang had entered a 40-plus day lockdown that deprived many of urgent medical care and other needs, the hashtag "Yili Super Topic" was filled with residents pleading for help.
+To counteract the negativity, a government directive was sent out, instructing work units to "open a campaign of comment flooding on this Weibo Super Topic in accordance with work practices from the autonomous prefecture’s training session for internet commentary personnel."
+According to the directive, comment flooding topics "may include domestic life, daily parenting, cooking, or personal moods.
+All internet commentary personnel should post once per hour (twice in total), but not in rapid succession!
+Repeat: not in rapid succession!"

 Pro-government responses

 Pro-government social media commentators portrayed protesters as unwitting pawns of "Western agents", and as followers of the Hong Kong pro-democracy movement.
 They characterized the protests as "stirring up trouble [in] the typical colour revolution way".
 Protesters were also condemned for "using their worst malice to agitate members of the public who don't understand their true nature — especially university students and intellectuals whose heads are stuffed with Western ideas — to join in".

 Blank paper symbolism

-Blank A4-sized sheets of paper became a symbol of the protests, with protesters at Tsinghua University showing blank A4 sheets of paper to represent censorship in China.
-Protesters have also carried white flowers, standing with paper or flowers at intersections.
-One protester in Beijing said that she and her husband had been among the first to arrive at the riverside protest on 27 November, and hadn't been sure if any of the people in the area were protestors at first, but seeing she was carrying a blank sheet of paper, they came over and gathered with her.
+Blank A4-sized sheets of paper quickly became a symbol of the protests, with protesters at Tsinghua University showing blank A4 sheets of paper to represent censorship in China.
+Blank sheets of paper became a way for protesters to recognize like-minded others.
+Protesters also carried white flowers, standing with paper or flowers at intersections.

 Chinese diaspora communities promoted the terms "white paper revolution" and "A4 revolution" on social media to describe the protests.
 By 28 November, posts containing blank papers, harmless sentences, and Friedmann equations had been removed from Chinese social media platforms.